A little late for my normal Media Monday, but the time change has thrown things off a bit – enjoy.

 When you see the terrain and all he prepared himself for to perfect what man could not do on his own, you get a sense of awe when you realize – THIS was for me.
 It really is something we take for granted.
 Many times throughout the day, I had to close my eyes and fixate on one image that helped me go back in time to ponder what happened there.
 Images like the field of olive trees or the stone grottos where I imagined the conversations Jesus had with his disciples.
 The same conversations that would become the stories we hear about in the New Testament.

 Although it was possible for people back in Jesus’ time to travel by donkey or camel, it was much more likely for them to travel by foot and in groups for safety.
 Let me tell you, walking on these stone paths isn’t an easy task and I’m not walking near as much as they did.
 But just like us, the people back then talked as they walked and shared about current events, family life, and their faith.
 The places they passed, the things they saw on their journey were visible reminders of the stories that they shared.
-We experience these stories from those who began to document these stories in scripture.
+We experience these stories from those who began to document them in scripture.

 As I’ve mentioned before, I recently participated in a bible study that changed my entire perspective about my faith.
 For the first time in my life, I saw this book as more than a library of “history” books about our faith and recognized it as a love story of a God who was trying to show His people how to love.
 This journey is a walk in the footsteps of our ancestors, recognizing our sinfulness and our need for a savior to perfect the brokenness with in all of us.